TechDocsStudio/biel-docs/docs/installation/cdn.md

     Replace `<YOUR_PROJECT_ID>` with your project's ID from the [Biel.ai dashboard](../quickstart.md#2-create-a-project).

-3. Open the website in a web browser to verify the search widget is working correctly.
+3. Open the page in a browser to verify the search widget works.

 ## Next steps

-For more about customization and additional features exploration, check out the [customization](/customization) section.
+- [Customize](/customization) the widget's appearance, behavior, and tone.

-Need assistance?
-We're here to help!
-Reach out to us at [Biel.ai Support](https://biel.ai/contact).
+- [Connect integrations](/integrations) like GitHub Actions, MCP, or Zapier.